christopher5106/christopher5106.github.io/_posts/2015-11-11-tensorflow-google-deeplearning-library.markdown

 categories: deep learning
 ---

-TensorFlow comes a library such as [Caffe](http://caffe.berkeleyvision.org/), [Theano](http://deeplearning.net/software/theano/), or [Torch](http://torch.ch/).
+TensorFlow comes as a library such as other deep learning libraries, [Caffe](http://caffe.berkeleyvision.org/), [Theano](http://deeplearning.net/software/theano/), or [Torch](http://torch.ch/).
 I've already written a lot on Caffe before.

-# Main advantages
+# The main advantage of Tensorflow

 Such as Caffe, TensorFlow comes with an [API](http://tensorflow.org/api_docs) in Python and C++.